CryptoSys PKI Toolkit Manual

 Remarks

-Note that the return value for success is zero, not "true".
-The function verifies only that the certificate was signed by the owner of the public key in the issuer's certificate.
-It does not check the validity dates of either certificate (to do that use X509_CertIsValidNow).
-Nor does it check that the certficate has been revoked (to do that use X509_CheckCertInCRL).
+This function verifies only that the certificate was signed by the owner of the public key in the issuer's certificate.
+It does not check the validity dates of either certificate (to do that use X509_CertIsValidNow()).
+Nor does it check that the certficate has been revoked (to do that use X509_CheckCertInCRL()).
 Only certificates signed with supported signature algorithms can be checked: see Supported Algorithms.
 The certificate file may be in binary BER/DER format or base64 PEM file format, or may be passed in base64 representation or as a PEM string.

-[New as of version 3.5] This function can also be used to verify that an X.509 Certificate Revocation List (CRL) or PKCS#10 Certificate Signing Request (CRS) has been signed by the owner of the issuer's certificate.
+This function can also be used to verify that an X.509 Certificate Revocation List (CRL) has been signed by the owner of the issuer's certificate or that the self-signed signature in a PKCS#10 Certificate Signing Request (CSR) is valid.
 Just pass the name of the file (or its PEM string form) as szCertToVerify.

 Example